Add flag to arv-put to set a trash_at date

 + logger.error("--trash-at argument should be set in the future") + sys.exit(1) + if args.trash_after is not None: + if args.trash_after < 1: + logger.error("--trash-after argument should be >= 1")

 "should" → "must" since it is being enforced.

 What happens if the user gives YYYY-MM-DD with no time?
 My guess is that you probably get 00:00 (midnight) at the start of the day as the expire date, but we should confirm.
 We should also consider if it would be more user friendly to make the expire date 23:59 at the end of the day.
 Does it accept YYYY-MM or YYYY? ¿En Español se escribe "AAAA-MM-DD"?

-#11 Updated by Lucas Di Pentima about 2 months ago
+#11 Updated by Lucas Di Pentima almost 1 year ago

 Updates at 64eadab02